-Your community expects their local and state government to provide services accessibility to all of their constitutions.
+Your community expects their local and state government to provide services accessibility to all of their constituents.
 Websites, mobile applications and kiosks that do not meet the WCAG 2.1 A/AA requirements are vulnerable to class action and other lawsuits as well as Department of Justice enforced actions.

 Whether you’ve received a legal demand or you’re being pressured by a 3rd party or customer to comply a free and confidential overview website scan will give you a good idea as to the accessibility of your digital presence.